njgeorge000158/Student-Outcomes-Analysis-with-Pandas/resources/README.md

-This folder includes the input CSV files for the IPython Notebook, city_schools.ipynb.
+This folder includes the input CSV files for the Jupyter Notebook, city_schools.ipynb.

 ----